pacalet/sab4z/README.md

     .
     ├── archives                  Archives
-    │   └── sdcard.tgz            Archive to unpack on SD card
-    ├── C                         C source code
+    │   ├── zed/sdcard.tgz        Archive to unpack on SD card for the ZedBoard │   ├── zybo/sdcard.tgz       Archive to unpack on SD card for the Zybo │   └── zc706/sdcard.tgz      Archive to unpack on SD card for the ZC706 ├── C                         C source code
     │   ├── hello_world.c         Simple example user application
     │   ├── libsab4z.c            User-space part of Linux driver